 But that is not the only blow the opinion gives to Maryland malpractice lawyers and their clients.
 The court also ruled that because the cap applies, any pro rata reduction—in this case, $1 million—applies after they have applied the cap.
 The practical difference in this ruling for the Plaintiffs, in this case, is that it reduced their already reduced jury award from $2,172,936 to $1,766,686, a difference of more than $400,000.

 The practical impact of this rule?
 The exact opposite of what the Maryland legislature wants: more malpractice trials.
-Applying a “cap first” approach will encourage defendants not to settle because if the non-settling defendants believe that the plaintiff has negotiated a good settlement (which is often the case when one party settles and the other does not), remaining defendants are going to be more willing to roll the dice to get the full benefit of plaintiff’s good settlement.
+Applying a “cap first” approach will encourage defendants not to settle because if the non-settling defendants believe that the plaintiff has negotiated a good settlement (which is often the case when one party settles and the other does not), remaining defendants will be more willing to roll the dice to get the full benefit of plaintiff’s good settlement.

-Finally, in a non cap related issue, the court also ruled that if medical bills have been waived, Defendant can seek, via a post trial motion for remitter, to reduce the verdict by the amount of the waived or reduced bills after the verdict.
+Finally, in a non-cap related issue, the court also ruled that if medical bills have been waived, Defendant can seek, via a post-trial motion for remitter, to reduce the verdict by the amount of the waived or reduced bills after the verdict.

 I disagree with the first two holdings of this case, fueled more by my dislike of damage caps then the interpretation of the language of the statute.
-But at least it is easy to understand and apply, and it is the final word of the Maryland’s high court on this issue.
-This setoff for waived bills, however, is sure to lead to the unnecessary destruction of trees because this ruling leaves more questions than answers.
+But at least it is easy to understand and apply, and it is the final word of Maryland’s high court on this issue.
+This set off for waived bills, however, is sure to lead to the unnecessary destruction of trees because this ruling leaves more questions than answers.

-All in all, one of the worst Maryland malpractice plaintiffs’ appellate days in some time.
+One of the worst Maryland malpractice plaintiffs’ appellate days in some time.